 About 1000 students at all levels study law at the University of Canterbury.
 Some are taking introductory law courses as part of a Bachelor of Laws (LLB) degree.
 Others choose to take law as part of a Commerce, Arts, Science or Social Work degree.

 Many University of Canterbury LLB students choose to complete double degrees.
 A double degree consists of two separate degrees and is not the same as a conjoint degree, which cannot be separated into two individual degrees.
 Because of the generous cross-credits between the LLB and other degrees, students are able to complete two degrees in five years of study.
-Common combinations are the LLB with Bachelor of Commerce (BCom), LLB with Bachelor of Arts (BA) and LLB with Bachelor of Science (BSc).
+Common combinations are the LLB with Bachelor of Criminal Justice (BCJ), Bachelor of Commerce (BCom), LLB with Bachelor of Arts (BA) and LLB with Bachelor of Science (BSc).

 About 25% of UC Law students are adults.
 Some have already completed a Bachelor's Degree but others are entering university study for the first time.
 Many students have entered university after completing high school.
 Just over 80% of LLB students are studying full time.

 Between 30 and 50 students are part of a UC School of Law postgraduate course.
 Postgraduate programmes offered include the Master of Laws (LLM), Master of Laws in International Law and Politics and the PhD.
 The LLM degrees are extremely flexible and can be taken by thesis or by following a course of study and research.
 Five to ten PhD students are working in the School of Law at any one time.
 Many postgraduate students come from overseas.